 FACT: Unfortunately, this isn’t true.
 Oral cancers often go unnoticed, which means by the time you feel pain or discomfort, it has spread to other parts of the body — typically the neck.
 Additionally, oral cancers caused by the HPV virus typically originate in the back of the mouth, which causes it to go undiscovered.

 Another concerning aspect of oral cancer is its ability to produce secondary tumors.
-According to The Oral Cancer Foundation, “patients who survive a first encounter with the disease have up to a 20 times higher risk of developing a second cancer.
+According to The Oral Cancer Foundation, “patients who survive a first encounter with the disease have up to 20 times higher risk of developing new cancer.
 This heightened risk factor can last for 5 to 10 years after the first occurrence.”